peterhinch/micropython-micro-gui/README.md

 TTGO T-Display.
 A joystick switch and an SIL resistor make a simple inexpensive and WiFi-capable system.

+Please look at the GitHub Wiki for this project where I am requesting feedback on an alternative user interface scheme.

 # Rationale

 Touch GUI's have many advantages, however they have drawbacks, principally cost